Chicago COVID-19 Isolation Facilities

 Supported Isolation Facility (Congregate Setting)

-Supported Isolation Facility (Congregate Setting) – intended for COVID-19 positive individuals experiencing homelessness – low to moderate acuity COVID-19 symptoms; patients may require additional support for pre-existing medical conditions and/or behavioral health needs.
+Supported Isolation Facility (Congregate Setting) – intended for COVID-19 positive individuals who are unable to safely isolate at their place of residence – low to moderate acuity COVID-19 symptoms; patients may require additional support for pre-existing medical conditions and/or behavioral health needs.
 A medical professional or designee (discharge planner) can refer a patient to a Supported Isolation Facility by completing the online referral form.

 Private General Isolation Rooms